harkalygergo/TEST-Cost-effective-delivery/README.md

 * You can use any third-party library.
 * Do not use any third-party services.
 * Do not implement the user interface.
 * Do not write a pseudo code.
-Write a code that you would commit/push to a repository
-* and which solves the given problem.
+Write a code that you would commit/push to a repository and which solves the given problem.
-* Create a readme for your project.
-* Share your solution with us as a private git repository.

 Bonus – Not mandatory

 * Including Unit tests is a plus.
-* Clean Code (by Robert.
-C. Martin) makes us happy.